THE LETTER

 THE LETTER (1940)

-Bette Davis is one of the greatest actresses of the Golden age of Hollywood; however, here, her ability to evoke sympathy for an evil and morally rotten character like Leslie Crosbie elevates the film to iconic status.
+Bette Davis is one of the greatest actresses of the Golden Age of Hollywood; however, her ability to evoke sympathy for an evil and morally rotten character like Leslie Crosbie elevates the film to iconic status.
 Over the years, Maugham’s story has remained a source of material for countless filmmakers, from Jean de Limur’s 1929 Paramount film to Kira Muratova’s Russian movie A Change of Fate in 1987.
-However, Wyler’s 1941 masterpiece is undoubtedly the most enduring adaptation of them all, and that is thanks to Davis.
+However, thanks to Davis, Wyler’s 1940 masterpiece is undoubtedly the most enduring adaptation of them all.

 Director: William Wyler